Shrinaaaath/Bengaluru-House-Price-Prediction/README.md

 ---
 ## ML MODEL:
 - Performed One hot encoding to represent the categorical values in binary form since machine learning algorithms cannot operate on label data directly.
--  I also split the data into train and tests sets with a test size of 20%.
+-  We also split the data into train and tests sets with a test size of 20%.
 Model Used:-
 1. Multiple Linear Regression - r^2 value of **0.86**
 ---